Winterberg: Climate

-Winterberg experiences a humid continental climate (Köppen Dfb) like most of Germany, however also bordering on subarctic climate (Dfc), thanks to its altitude, with only having an average temperature above 10 °C and September only being barely above it.
+Winterberg experiences a humid continental climate (Köppen Dfb) like most of Germany, however also bordering on subarctic climate (Dfc), thanks to its altitude, with only having one average temperature above 10 °C and September only being barely above it.
 The summers are short and cool, while the winters are cold, but warmer than winters in the Alps or in the Ore Mountains.
-The growing season nonethless lasts for only 100 days.
+The growing season nonetheless lasts for only 100 days.

 Depending on the definition the climate can also described as oceanic (Cfb), bordering on a subpolar oceanic climate (Cfc).